CompuTec/processforce-docs/current/user-guide/routings/resources.md

 ![Linked Tools](./media/resource-linked-tools.png)

 A Linked Tool is a Resource with a Tool type assigned to the header Resource.
 The Linked Tools are taken under consideration during production if the parent Resource is included in the related Production Process (as an alternative Resource).
-The default Resource of the Operation (in the Production Process) is replaced by a Resource with a Linked Tool on Manufacturing Order based on the Resource Balancing option **ADD LINK** (it has to be checked).
+The default Resource of the Operation (in the Production Process) is replaced by a Resource with a Linked Tool on Manufacturing Order based on the Resource Balancing option (it has to be checked).

 Linked Tools are also on the Gantt chart (under the parent Resource).